ali-ghorbani-k/Credit-Risk-Management/README.md

 * __Handling missing data__: XGBoost, LightGBM, and Catboost can handle missing data, but for FCNN the missing needs to be imputed.
 The missing categorical variable is imputed by 'NotAvailable' new category and missing numerical feature is imputed by average of that column in the training data (to avoid data leakage).

 * __Categorical variables__: XGBoost and FCNN can not handle categorical variable, therefore, one-hot encoding is performed on the categorical features.
 On the other hand, LightGBM and Catboost can handle categorical feature (use Fisher method), but the categorical features should be given to the algorithm to avoid error.
 This is accomplished by encoding each category to non negative integer and save it astype 'category' in [pandas](https://medium.com/swlh/dealing-with-categorical-variables-in-machine-learning-4401b949b093).

+The hyperparameter of boosted algorithm is chosen using Bayasian hyperparameter optimization (Hyperopt ).

+# Performance Metric:

+* __Precision, Recall, F1-Score__: In credit risk management the cost of misclassification of a 'defaulted applicant' as 'non defaulted' is very high, since the financial institution is losing money.
+Therefore, we need to decrease the False Negative (type 2 error).
+Recall is more important metric in this problem due to the high risk of losing money.
+Low precision might result in losing of a customer, but not harm the business drastically.
+Having said that, to take into both precision and recall F1-Score is also presented.
+When we use imbalanced dataset, we need to set a new threshold for the classifier different from the 0.5 (0.09 could be a good choice in this problem).

+* __Area Under ROC Curve (AUC)__: When we use imbalanced dataset, ROC Curve is a metric that commonly used to visualize the performance of binary classifier and Area under ROC (AUC) is the best way to summarize the classifier performance in just one number.

+* __Cohen's kappa__: is a more conservative metric that is used in industry as a performance metric of a classifier.Cohen’s kappa  is a measure of the agreement between two raters and is between 0 to 1 .
+Cohen’s kappa of 1 indicates perfect agreement between the raters and 0 indicates that any agreement is totally due to chance.